This article may contain compensated links. Please read disclaimer for more info.

 Foodies will love the area of Canal Saint-Martin.
 There are many organic wine and cheese stores, as well as craft coffee shops and restaurants serving fantastic cuisine from across the globe.

-Other things to do in and around Canal Saint-Martin include the Canal de la Villette, the new Atelier des Lumières (digital art), and nearby Parc des Buttes-Chaumont with its waterfall, grottoes, and Italian-style Temple de la Sybille.
+Other things to do in and around Canal Saint-Martin include the Canal de la Villette, the new Atelier des Lumières (digital art), and nearby Parc des Buttes-Chaumont with its waterfall in a grotto, and Italian-style Temple de la Sybille.

 Located in the northeast corner of the city, Belleville in the 20th Arrondissement is another excellent place to stay for those that want a more local experience during their trip to Paris.
 Belleville is quickly becoming not only a trendy area to live but a great place to stay and explore the city away from all the typical tourist attractions.

 Perhaps the most well-known attraction in Belleville is the Père Lachaise Cemetery.
-Other things to do include exploring the Asian markets in rue de Belleville, see Parisian street art, hang out at trendy low key bars and explore charming village-like streets dating back to a time where Belleville was outside the limits of Paris.
-Also head to Parc de Belleville for great views of Paris.
+Other things to do include exploring the Asian markets in rue de Belleville, seeing Parisian street art, hanging out at trendy low-key bars, and exploring charming village-like streets dating back to a time where Belleville was outside the limits of Paris.
+Also, head to Parc de Belleville for great views of Paris.

 Belleville is also well located to explore nearby sights such as Parc Buttes Chaumont in the 19th Arrondissement and the banks of Canal Saint-Martin in the 10th Arrondissement.

 Best Arrondissement in Paris to Stay for Families

 If you are wondering ‘where to stay in Paris with kids?’, our best recommendation is to stay central if you can, where you can easily walk or take the metro to most places.